snaranji01/nc-games-backend-public/README.md

-# Northcoders Games API
+# Northcoders House of Games API
 ## Project Summary
-A REST API hosted online via Heroku for a Game Review website.
-It allows interaction with data regarding website content and users - including posting new data, getting existing data (in JSON format), updating existing data and deleting existing data.\
+A REST API hosted online via Heroku for a hypothetical game review website, Northcoders House of Games!
+It allows interaction with the database holding the website content and user information.
+It allows inserting new data, retrieving existing data (in JSON format), updating existing data and deleting existing data.\
-Information on all available endpoints can be found at https://nc-games-backend-snaranji01.herokuapp.com/api, which includes a short description and a example request to each endpoint.
+Information on all available endpoints can be found at https://nc-games-backend-snaranji01.herokuapp.com/api, which includes a short description, and an example request to
 ## Hosted at
 https://nc-games-backend-snaranji01.herokuapp.com/api